sftcd/cs2014/examples/c-progs-2/README.md

 - Adding comments, but especially keeping comments up to date, takes time, and you probably won't have that much time (or will get bored), so having too many comments does have negative consequences.
+In the worst case, if code is changed but comments aren't then comments might be misleading.

-- There are cases where some fragment of code is just complex or non-obvious and really needs a comment to explain what's going on.
+- There are cases where some fragment of code is just complex or non-obvious and really needs some documentation to explain what's going on.
+In-line code comments can be a good way to do that, as you will see those when you look at the code, but might not see any other artefact.
+(Unless comments have been stripped.)

-- Making your code as "self-documenting" as you can is probably good.
+- Making your code as "self-documenting" as you can is good.
 Choose meaningful names for functions and variables, but it's also ok to just use ```foo``` or ```i```.

-- Don't be an asshole.
+Do consider what someone reading your code might think, as you write (and re-factor) your code.

 The overall goal should be to make your code something that can be understood, fixed or refactored by you or someone else, possibly in many years time.